csantabearing/lambda-face-emotion/README.md

 aws ecs create-cluster --cluster-name yourname-cluster
 ```

-Define tasks for each of the docker images (main, face-emotion, pet-bokeh) in the console <https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions/create>:
+Define tasks for each of the docker images (main, face-emotion, pet-bokeh, triton) in the console <https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions/create>:

 - Select fargate launch type
 - Change the name of the task: (yourname-main, yourname-face-emotion, yourname-pet-bokeh)